 Voting Process

-Voting for all Athlete and Coach awards occurs at the Annual Meeting in the spring.

-Female and Male Sportsmanship Award shall be voted on by the eligible Athlete Representatives only.
+The list of nominees will be posted after March 31st, based on swim meets from April 1st to March 31st, of that given year (Example: For 2022, Awards will be taken from swims completed April 1st, 2021 – March 31, 2022).Female and Male Sportsmanship Award shall be voted on by the eligible Athlete Representatives only.

 All Athlete, and Coach awards in Section 26.1, and the ConocoPhillips 66 Outstanding Service Award in Section 26.4 shall be voted on by Board of Director voting members, the registered Club Voting Delegates and Athlete Voting Delegates present.